Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

 <img src = "assets/acquire_safegraph.gif">

 >aside positive
->SafeGraph’s Places data provides detailed information about physical places.
-Our data is fresh, cleaned and provided in a format that empowers the user.
-With POI data for countries around the world, you can gain insights about any location that a person can visit aside from private residences.
+>SafeGraph is a global geospatial data company that offers any data on any place in the world.
+Customers like Esri, Tripadvisor, Mapbox, and Sysco use SafeGraph data to better understand their customers, create new products, and make better decisions for their business.
 >
 ### Step 2 - Creating Objects, Loading Data, and Joining Data
-- Navigate to Worksheets, click the "+" in the top-right corner to create a new Worksheet, and choose "SQL Worksheet".
+- Navigate to Worksheets, click "+" in the top-right corner to create a new Worksheet, and choose "SQL Worksheet".
 - Paste and run the following SQL in the worksheet to create Snowflake objects (warehouse, database, schema), ingest shift sales data from S3, and join shift sales with the SafeGraph location data.

 ```sql